Nutan Thakur: Personal life

-Nutan Thakur is married to Amitabh Thakur, an ex IPS officer and President, Adhikar Sena.
+Nutan Thakur is married to Amitabh Thakur, an ex IPS officer and President, Azad Adhikar Sena.
 Her brother in law is Avinash Kumar, an IAS officer in Jharkhand.
 Nutan has two children - a daughter named Tanaya and a son named Aditya, both law graduates.
 While Tanaya graduated from National Law University Patna, Aditya graduated from National Law University Lucknow.
+Tanaya is married to Vineet Kumar, an Indian Foreign Service officer.